OCamlverse/ocamlverse.github.io/about/contrib.md

 ## Discussion channels

 * Discussion about this resource happens
-  * On discuss.ocaml.org in Ecosystem with the `ocamlverse` tag: long-term vision and direction
+  * On [https://discuss.ocaml.org] in Ecosystem with the `ocamlverse` tag: long-term vision and direction
-  * On discord in the #ocamlverse channel: quick, responsive dicussion about issues.
+  * On [discord in the #ocamlverse channel](https://discord.gg/cCYQbqN): quick, responsive dicussion about issues.
-  * In an issue: ideas for content, missing pieces
+  * In an issue in this repo: ideas for content, missing pieces
   * In a PR: discussions of a particular change

 ## Tone and attitude